cenxiguan/Fixed_Income_Calculator-in-Java/README.md

 Below is the result for timing the program:

-$ time java RongGuan -test
+$ time java FixedIncomeCalculator -test
 Case 3 calculated yield is 0.0800010.
 The provided yield is 0.0800001.

 real	0m0.152s
 user	0m0.118s
 sys	0m0.032s

-$ time java -jar RongGuan.jar -test
+$ time java -jar FixedIncomeCalculator.jar -test
 Case 3 calculated yield is 0.0800010.
 The provided yield is 0.0800001.

 real	0m0.158s